melke/LogglyLogger-CocoaLumberjack/README.md

 Using [Cocoapods](cocoapods.org):

-    pod "LogglyLogger-CocoaLumberjack"
+    pod "LogglyLogger-CocoaLumberjack", "~> 1.0"

 Or manually:

     git clone https://github.com/melke/LogglyLogger-CocoaLumberjack.git
     cd LogglyLogger-CocoaLumberjack

-Now add LogglyLogger-CocoaLumberjack to your project by dragging the everything in the sub folder `LogglyLogger-CocoaLumberjack` directory into your project.
+Now add LogglyLogger-CocoaLumberjack to your project by dragging everything in the sub folder `LogglyLogger-CocoaLumberjack` directory into your project.

 ##Usage